flogy/gatsby-mdx-tts/.changeset/plenty-points-hope.md

 "gatsby-mdx-tts": major
 ---

 - Plugin option `awsCredentials` was removed.
-Use `awsProfile` or environment varibales instead (see README for details).
+Use `awsProfile` or environment variables instead (see README for details).